NovaSector/NovaSector/modular_nova/modules/undersized/readme.md

 ### Description:

 Adds the `Undersized` quirk: a tiny carbon humanoid (`MOB_SIZE_TINY`, half-scale sprite) with reduced movement speed, weakened unarmed damage, longer melee click cooldown, 15% lower maxHealth, no neck-grabs, table/grille passability, and a custom step-crush component that pulps them under combat-mode walkers (or any walker, if they're prone) and dense structures.
 Pacifists, characters too small (`MOB_SIZE_SMALL` and below), and anyone in zero-G can't squash an undersized.
+Undersized characters can still drag small living things and other undersized characters, but not larger living targets.

 `TRAIT_UNDENSE` is granted (in addition to `passtable_on()` for tables/grilles).
 Without it, the holder stays dense and crewmates bump them at the tile edge instead of crossing onto the tile — the squash component listens via `COMSIG_ATOM_ENTERED`, which only fires when a `Cross()` succeeds, so a dense undersized is effectively uncrushable.
 The stacking-bypass concerns from the original dev-suggest are addressed elsewhere: the crusher's `movement_type & MOVETYPES_NOT_TOUCHING_GROUND` check (for slime/wing-flying stacks) and the victim's gravity check (for zero-G).